Tennessee Center for the Study and Treatment of Dyslexia

 - Quick Guide to Parent Rights and Responsibilities in Special Education (TDOE)

-The following resource, published by the Learning Disabilities Association of Texas, is not specific to Tennessee but contains helpful information about terms such as dyslexia, learning disability, and comprehensive evaluation as defined in federal legislation.
+The following resource, co-authored by several organizations and available from the Learning Disabilities Association of Texas, is not specific to Tennessee but contains helpful information about terms such as dyslexia, learning disability, and comprehensive evaluation as defined in federal legislation.